 Kirkire adds that the study also allows competitor benchmarking and helps device marketers to determine and be very specific about their choice of operating systems.
 He adds that reports on each mobile platform will be published in the future.

 The study further states that Samsung, HTC and Sony were the top three mobile brands, which have collectively contributed to 93 per cent of all the conversations about Android on the social medium.
-"The flagship handset models are the primary conversation drivers of smartphone brands, occupying the largest share of voice in their discussions," the study notes.
+"The flagship handset models are the primary conversation drivers of smartphone brands, occupying the largest share of voice in their discussions,"

 According to the study, Samsung not only accounts for most of the conversations on social media about Android manufacturers, it also contributes quite a high share of true sentiment.
 Sony comes second by volume, but languishes at the bottom because it has a higher share of negative conversations.
 In fact, other lesser known brands have much better sentiments.